yjzhang/DeepCDR/README.md

 One can run `python run_DeepCDR.py -gpu_id 0 -use_mut True -use_gexp True -use_methy True` to implement the DeepCDR regression model.

 The trained model will be saved in `data/checkpoint` folder.
 The overall Pearson's correlation will be calculated.

+`Tested with 20 epochs - The overall Pearson's correlation is 0.9082.`

 ### DeepCDR classification model